RUB-EP1/pawian-tools/docs/README.md

 sphinx-apidoc -f -M -o docs .
 ```

-from the [pyPawianTools folder](..) to generate these rst files for all
+from the [PawianTools folder](..) to generate these rst files for all
 (sub-)modules automatically, but note that this will overwrite the existing
 files!